 Herbal tales can be combined with a workshop for both adults or children who wish to get more in touch with nature and culture.

 If you wish to book Herbal Tales for a private event, just contact Annet via or 06-25508779

 Note: All information about medicinal use of plants are told from a cultural or historical perspective and are not meant to give any indication for treatments.
 I am not a doctor nor a herbalist.

-The Herbal Tales in Amsterdam are in English:
+Upcoming Herbal Tales in English:

 See also 'Komende Evenementen' for more details regarding all upcoming events (both dutch and english)

 If you wish to book or collaborate with me at Herbal Tales, feel free contact me via or +31 (0) 6-25508779

 With passion, creativity, a clear mind and calm voice Annet offers wonderful stories and teachings.